-If you have written reports on your clients, these should be kept in a locked filing cabinet, for instance, not the gym office where anyone could look at them.
+If you have written reports on your clients, these should be kept in a locked filing cabinet, not the gym office, where anyone could look at them.

-If you keep your records electronically, only you should have access to them, whether they are saved on a device or by using a cloud-based service.
+If you keep your records electronically, only you should have access to them, whether saved on a device or by a cloud-based service.

-Lastly, while sharing success stories on your social media channels might seem like the perfect way to not only drive engagement and secure new leads, you MUST at all times ask the client whose story you are intending to share if they give the go-ahead or not.
+Lastly, while sharing success stories on your social media channels might seem like the perfect way to drive engagement and secure new leads, you MUST always ask the client whose story you intend to share if they give the go-ahead or not.